Christianity

 - Other

-The first three groups represent the state of the original Christian Church before the era of Protestantism began; their relationship to one another is based largely on mutual schism.
+The first four groups represent the state of the original Christian Church before the era of Protestantism began; their relationship to one another is based largely on mutual schism.

 With Protestantism, a new era of theological and ecclesiological debate ensued, resulting in the foundation of many new denominations and subgroupings.
 Protestantism is largely a phenomenon of the Western Catholic tradition, though devotees of Protestant churches can be found in most countries of the world.